Water supply boreholes

 One of SafeLane Global’s most popular engineering services is the installation of water boreholes to provide private water supplies for commercial and domestic use.

 What is a water borehole?

-From just a single water borehole or water well, as much as 20,000 litres (4,400 gallons) of pure water can be extracted each day without any permissions or licenses.
+The average UK person uses 150 litres of water a day.
+A single water well can produce up to 20,000 litres (4,400 gallons) of pure water every day without any permissions or licenses.

-There are many advantages to having a domestic water borehole on your property, such as slashing water bills, providing purer water and adding real value to your home.
+There are many advantages to having a domestic water supply on your property, including slashing water bills, providing purer water, and adding real value to your home.